StuffbyYuki/The-Data-Toolbox/DuckDB-vs-Polars-vs-FireDucks/README.md

 ## Notes

+- The benchmark evaluates in-memory execution and does not test streaming or out-of-RAM processing.
 - Benchmarking DuckDB queries uses `.arrow()` to materialize results, as it was the fastest among `.arrow()`, `.pl()`, `.df()`, and `.fetchall()`.
     - While `.execute()` could be used, it might not properly reflect full execution time as the final pipeline won't execute until a result collecting method is called.
     - For more details on DuckDB materialization, see [this Discord discussion](https://discord.com/channels/909674491309850675/921100786098901042/1217841718066413648).
 - Polars uses `.collect()` to materialize results.
-- Fireducks uses `._evaluate()` to ensure query execution.
+- FireDucks uses `._evaluate()` to ensure query execution.
-- All libraries were tested with their default settings and no manual optimizations
+- All libraries were tested with their default settings and no manual optimizations.
-- The goal was to compare "out of the box" performance with straightforward query implementations
+- The goal was to compare "out of the box" performance with straightforward query implementations.